 The Mid-infrared (Mid-IR) wavelength range - from 3 to 15 µm - is currently experiencing a huge surge in interest for an enormous range of applications that affect almost every aspect of our society, from compact and highly sensitive biological and chemical sensors, imaging, defense and astronomy.
 A notable feature of the MIR is that most chemical and biological compounds that relate to our health, safety and environment have a strong spectral signature in the medium infrared.
 The MIR therefore offers unique opportunities for the development of technologies with a high societal (sensor applications, defence, industrial and environmental security, etc.) and fundamental impact (chemistry, biology, astrophysics, etc.).

-In the past two decades, silicon photonics has emerged as a mature technological platform allowing for multiple optical functions to be integrated onto the same chip.
+In the past two decades, silicon photonics has emerged as a mature technological platform allowing for multiple optical functions to be integrated onto the same chip .
 Electro-optic modulators, SiGe photodetectors and low-loss silicon waveguides are now available.
 However, when it comes to light emission or nonlinear functions, silicon turns out to be intrinsically limited.
-The heterogeneous integration of III-V materials onto silicon has already provided a way to realize efficient LED or laser devices.
+The heterogeneous integration of III-V materials onto silicon has already provided a way to realize efficient LED or laser devices .
 Similarly, several material candidates are investigated for their nonlinear properties, with the aim to integrate them onto the mature silicon photonic platform.
-The nonlinear optical response of materials can sustain the realization of optical devices such as all-optical switches and even amplifiers that can directly control light signals with other light signals.
-These can be much faster than in their optoelectronic counterparts.
-Perhaps more importantly, these nonlinear properties can enable completely new functions such as wavelength conversion, the generation of frequency combs or supercontinuum pulses.
-More generally, a wide range of nonlinear devices can be realized for information processing using light control signals.
+The nonlinear optical response of materials can enable attractive optical devices such as all-optical switches and even amplifiers that can directly control light signals with other light signals.
+These all optical nonlinear devices are much faster than their optoelectronic counterparts and perhaps more importantly, they can enable completely new functions such as wavelength conversion, the generation of frequency combs or supercontinuum light.
+More generally, a wide range of nonlinear devices can be realized for information processing using light control signals .
 These could advantageously complement the power-hungry and bulky electronic routers that are used in telecommunications.
-These routers perform data processing and signal routing in the electrical domain, i.e. after converting light signals that convey information across the Internet network.
-They already struggle to cope with the exponentially increasing data flows across the internet, calling for the need to develop alternative and disrupting technologies.
+These routers perform data processing and signal routing in the electrical domain, by converting optical signals into the electical domain and after processing back in the optical domain to convey information across the Internet network.
+However, as the data rate increases so does the energy consumption of the electronic components in routers, calling for the need to develop alternative and disrupting technologies.
 All-optical devices could play a central role there.